niplav/site/range_and_forecasting_accuracy.md

 converted to floats (the range is a float for some Metaculus questions, and while the result can only take on 0 or 1, using float there makes it easier to calculate the brier score using `mse.set`).
-After that, negative ranges are removed from the dataset.
+After that, negative ranges are removed from the dataset, and ranges are converted from seconds to days, making them slightly easier to plot:

+TODO: remove

 	.fc(.ic("../../data/pb.csv"));pbraw::csv.load()
 	.fc(.ic("../../data/met.csv"));metraw::csv.load()